threefoldtech/js-sdk/docs/tests/sals/automated_chatflows/test_vdc_dashboard.md

 - Deploy VDC
 - Deploy ZeroCI.
-- Deploy another ZeroCI.
+- Deploy another ZeroCI in double test.
 - Check that ZeroCI is reachable and certified.
-- Check that deploying another ZeroCI deployed successfully.
+- Check that deploying another ZeroCI deployed successfully in double test.

 ### test13_MonitoringStack